AcademySoftwareFoundation/OpenColorIO/docs/FAQ.rst

 New BSD.

 You are welcome to include the OpenColorIO in commercial, or open source applications.
-See the :doc:`License` for further details.
+See the :ref:`license` for further details.

 Terminology